RELAIS - Online Service (For existing RSVL lake monitoring participants)

 The approach taken by the RSVL is to evaluate the precision obtained for each lake after a two-year monitoring period.
 Depending on the results, an optional third year of sampling may be suggested to the participants to improve precision.
 However, a participant may choose right from the start to sample for two or three consecutive years.
 After each additional year of sampling, precision of the mean concentration estimates will be recalculated.
 For lakes displaying a high variability, RSVL specialists could recommend that the number of samples taken annually be increased to improve precision.

-Laboratory analysis costs $497 per station per year.
+In order to support the monitoring and protection of lakes, the Ministère will assume 75% of the fees associated with the RSVL (French, PDF, 417 Kb) for the next three years.
+Consequently, in 2021, the cost for performing laboratory analyses is $120 per station.
 In addition to the cost of analyzing three samples per station, the total includes accompanying documentation, delivery and taxes.
 In addition, $69 is added to the cost for the acquisition of a Secchi Disk for each new station added to the network.
 Prices are subject to change without prior notice.

 No charges are incurred for years when participants only monitor water clarity.

 The RSVL program is getting better with time

 Analyses of the data collected since 2004 have revealed that in order to account for normal variations in water quality over the course of a summer and from year to year, the best monitoring strategy for the RSVL is to sample over several consecutive years.
 This allows obtaining enough data for average concentrations to be calculated with acceptable precision, while holding down the expense of laboratory analyses.

 How many years of monitoring are required to obtain sufficient precision?
 This varies from lake to lake and from one water quality variable to another.
 Without being a stringent constraint, the total phosphorus parameter objective is to achieve a margin of error of within 20% of average value.

 Field card (PDF, 170 KB)